ansible-collections/cisco.ios/README.md

 This collection has been tested against Cisco IOS XE Version 17.3 on CML.

+## Support

+As a Red Hat Ansible [Certified Content](https://catalog.redhat.com/software/search?target_platforms=Red%20Hat%20Ansible%20Automation%20Platform), this collection is entitled to [support](https://access.redhat.com/support/) through [Ansible Automation Platform](https://www.redhat.com/en/technologies/management/ansible) (AAP).

+If a support case cannot be opened with Red Hat and the collection has been obtained either from [Galaxy](https://galaxy.ansible.com/ui/) or [GitHub](https://github.com/ansible-collections/cisco.ios), there is community support available at no charge.

+You can join us on [#network:ansible.com](https://matrix.to/#/#network:ansible.com) room or the [Ansible Forum Network Working Group](https://forum.ansible.com/g/network-wg).

+For more information you can check the communication section below.

 ## Communication

 * Join the Ansible forum: